-To think this was around 7 years ago when my younger son and I joined a whole bunch of artists from around the world in New York City to share our enthusiasm making images on our idevices with our fingers.
+My younger son and I joined a whole bunch of artists from around the world to share our enthusiasm making images on our idevices with our fingers.
 We called it Mobile art.
 Part of the mobile adventure was demonstrating the medium in Times Square....lots of busy fingers, alas only a small display screen.
-Its the sky next time.
+It's the sky next time.

 Photo: Times Square,New York City, 2010. (c) Cass Wigley .
 David is busy calming a Safety Warden that all is OK .

 The artists have grown with the new medium, some have edited books, moved to tag painting, software and exhibitions.